 Water bottle and water sterilization tools

-The main type of waste generated when traveling is water bottles.
-Of course, tap water is not always safe to drink depending on where you are.
-Bottled water may simply and understandably the only option.
-Dehydration is the goal, here!
+The main type of waste produced when travelling is water bottles.
+Of course, tap water is not always safe to drink, depending on where you are.
+Bottled water may simply and understandably be the only option.
+Dehydration is the goal here!

 If you don’t have access to purified water, don’t panic.
-There are plenty of gadgets that allow you to do it yourself, such as filtering straws, sterilization tablets or UV pens.
+There are plenty of gadgets you can make yourself, such as filter straws, sterilisation tablets or UV pens.

-But if you’re travelling to places where tap water is drinkable, bring a resuable water bottle.
-In many countries, hotels and public spaces have water fountains available.
+But if you’re travelling to places where the tap water is safe to drink, bring a reusable water bottle.
+In many countries, hotels and public places have water fountains.
 All you have to do is fill it up!

-Plus, most airports now have safe-to-drink water fountains.
-Meaning you can bring your empty water bottle and fill it up after security.
+Also, most airports now have safe drinking fountains.
+This means you can bring your empty bottle and fill it up after security.

 Tote bags

-Think about taking one or more canvas tote bags with you when travelling.
-Just like at home, you can use them to buy groceries at the farmers’ market.
-But it’s much more versatile than it seems!
+One of the best zero-waste travel hacks!
+Consider taking one or more canvas bags with you when you travel.
+Just like at home, you can use them to pick up fresh fruits at the farmers’ market or the grocery store.
+But it’s much more versatile than it looks!
 They’re also extremely lightweight and won’t take up any space in your suitcase.

 Stop by your favourite museum or coffee shop to pick one up if you forget your tote.
 Shop small and buy local!
 It’s a great travel souvenir that you can use later on at home.

-Zero waste travel toiletries and personal care items
+Zero waste travel toiletries and personal care products

-It’s also a good idea to consider washable silicone cotton buds, bamboo toothbrush, toothpaste tablets, reusable makeup remover wipes, and menstrual cups instead of their disposable alternatives.
+It’s also a good idea to consider washable silicone cotton buds, bamboo toothbrush, toothpaste tablets, reusable makeup remover wipes, cloth napkins (to replace paper towels), and menstrual cups instead of their disposable alternatives.
 They’re all small gestures that can go a long way.

 Say no unnecessary packaging